nuejs/nue/packages/nuejs.org/docs/page-layout.md

 ## Global navigation
 Nue offers a simple, [YAML-based syntax](#nav-syntax) for defining all the site-wide navigation elements: global header and footer, the burger menu, dropdown menus, and any other complementary menus you may have.
 This declarative syntax is beneficial for several reasons:

-1. It always produces the same markup accross projects that you can rely on when styling your website.
+1. It always produces the same markup across projects that you can rely on when styling your website.
 This adapts to the idea of the global design system.

 1. You can define your information architecture and start the CSS development immediately without going deep with the content.